ros-navigation/navigation2/nav2_smac_planner/README.md

       cost_travel_multiplier: 2.0         # For 2D: Cost multiplier to apply to search to steer away from high cost areas.
 Larger values will place in the center of aisles more exactly (if non-`FREE` cost potential field exists) but take slightly longer to compute.
 To optimize for speed, a value of 1.0 is reasonable.
 A reasonable tradeoff value is 2.0.
 A value of 0.0 effective disables steering away from obstacles and acts like a naive binary search A*.
       angle_quantization_bins: 64         # For Hybrid nodes: Number of angle bins for search, must be 1 for 2D node (no angle search)
       analytic_expansion_ratio: 3.5       # For Hybrid/Lattice nodes: The ratio to attempt analytic expansions during search for final approach.
+      analytic_expansion_max_length: 3.0    # For Hybrid/Lattice nodes: The maximum length of the analytic expansion to be considered valid to prevent unsafe shortcutting
       minimum_turning_radius: 0.40        # For Hybrid/Lattice nodes: minimum turning radius in m of path / vehicle
       reverse_penalty: 2.1                # For Reeds-Shepp model: penalty to apply if motion is reversing, must be => 1
       change_penalty: 0.20                # For Hybrid nodes: penalty to apply if motion is changing directions, must be >= 0